Subcubic graphs without eigenvalues in $(-1, 1)$: Proof ideas

 \cref{lem:psd,lem:forb-bipartite} are already strong enough to classify those bipartite graphs $H$ of girth $4$, since the corresponding rooted distance-two components are particularly constrained and admit a direct analysis.

-\begin{theorem} For every connected subcubic bipartite graph without eigenvalues in $(-1,1)$, if its minimum degree is $2$ and its girth is $4$, then it is isomorphic to $\hjone$, $\hjtwo$ defined in \cref{fig:bipartite-girth-4-sporadic}, or $\mathsf{HJ}_n$ for some $n \ge 1$. \end{theorem}
+\begin{theorem} For every connected subcubic bipartite graph without eigenvalues in $(-1,1)$, if its minimum degree is $2$ and its girth is $4$, then it is isomorphic to $\hjone$ defined in \cref{fig:bipartite-girth-4-sporadic}, or $\mathsf{HJ}_n$ for some $n \ge 1$. \end{theorem}

-For bipartite graphs $H$ of girth at least $6$, the distance-two multigraph is simple.
-However, in the presence of vertices of degree $2$, the positive semidefiniteness of the associated matrix does not directly imply that the distance-two graph of $H$ has smallest eigenvalues at least $-2$.
-The following lemma provides the key bridge that allows us to apply the classical classification theorem of Cameron, Goethals, Seidel, and Shult~\cite{CGSS76}.
+For bipartite graphs $H$ of girth at least $6$, the distance-two multigraph is in fact a simple graph.
+In the presence of vertices of degree $2$, although \cref{lem:psd} implies that each distance-two component $G_R$ of $H$ has smallest eigenvalue at least $-2$, this implication does not exploit the fact that some diagonal entries of the modified adjacency matrix of $G_R$ can be equal to $-1$.
+The following lemma provides the key bridge that allows us to apply the classical classification theorem of Cameron, Goethals, Seidel, and Shult~\cite{CGSS76} while retaining the information carried by the $-1$ diagonal entries.

-\begin{lemma} For every rooted graph $G_R$, the associated matrix of $G_R$ is positive semidefinite if and only if, for every $n \in \N$, the graph $G_R + K_n$ has smallest eigenvalue at least $-2$, where the graph $G_R + K_n$ is obtained from $G$ by attaching a copy of the clique $K_n$ of order $n$ to each root in $R$. \end{lemma}
+\begin{lemma} For every rooted graph $G_R$, the modified adjacency matrix of $G_R$ has smallest eigenvalue at least $-2$ if and only if, for every $n \in \N$, the graph $G_R + K_n$ has smallest eigenvalue at least $-2$, where the graph $G_R + K_n$ is obtained from $G$ by attaching a copy of the clique $K_n$ of order $n$ to each root in $R$. \end{lemma}

-\begin{proof} Let $M$ be the associated matrix of $G_R$, and let $M_n$ be the matrix obtained from $M$ by increasing the diagonal entries corresponding to the roots in $R$ from $1$ to $1 + 1/(n+1)$.
+\begin{proof} Let $M$ be the modified adjacency matrix of $G_R$, and let $M_n$ be the matrix obtained from $M$ by increasing the diagonal entries corresponding to the roots in $R$ from $-1$ to $-1 + 1/(n+1)$.
+We write $\lambda_1(\cdot)$ for the smallest eigenvalue of a matrix.